Guest post by Jon Hainstock

 The reality is that many workers are unclear about how what they’re doing fits into the bigger picture of the business.
 According to one survey, 53% of employees said they wish they had more insight into how their effort affected their employer’s bottom line.
 This was especially true for younger employees with 64% of those ages 18-34 wishing they had more insight.

-You may know how important their work is and why, but if they’re just doing the same work day-in day-out, they’re going to lose perspective over time.
+You may know how important their work is and why, but if they’re just doing the same work day-in-day-out, they’re going to lose perspective over time.
+And your employee retention rates will suffer.

 When people volunteer, they are often in direct contact with people that have great needs.
 They begin to understand how valuable their time and efforts are.
 This gives them a mission and a sense of purpose.
 Again, this can carry over into their duties at work too.